 Sarah Rugheimer earned her bachelor’s degree in physics at the University of Calgary, graduating at the top of her class, receiving the Venkatesan Silver Medallion.
 She then went on to Harvard University, earning her M.A. and Ph.D. there in Astronomy and Astrophysics.
 While at Harvard, her PhD thesis was selected as one of eight graduate students in the Graduate School of Arts and Sciences to be a Harvard Horizons fellow, at the end of which she gave a five minute public talk on her work.
 She then received a three year Simons Origins of Life Research Fellowship which she took to the University of St. Andrews and now has a Glasstone Research Fellowship at Oxford and Hugh Price Fellowship at Jesus College.
-This year, she was awarded the inaugural Caroline Herschel Prize Lectureship for a junior promising female astronomer in the UK.
+She is a TED 2020 Fellow and has received several high profile awards for her research and outreach in astronomy and astrobiology including the inaugural Caroline Herschel Prize in 2018, the BSA Rosalind Franklin Prize in 2019, and the Barrie Jones Award in 2019.
 In May 2018, she was invited to give the commencement address at Flathead Valley Community College, focusing on self-care and going for opportunities despite feelings of the impostor syndrome.

 Sarah Rugheimer has taught undergraduate astronomy and astrobiology.
 She designed a course called “Life on Earth and Beyond” which goes through the origin of life on Earth and prospects for detecting life on other planets.
 She taught this course at Tufts University and the University of St. Andrews.
 At Harvard she taught three astronomy courses, receiving a Distinction in Teaching Award for the “The Energetic Universe.”